-There are two installation modes for Business Process Monitor on a Solaris platform: console mode in text format (the recommended mode for installation) and UI mode.
-The console mode provides exactly the same installation options as UI mode, but in text format.
+The installation process comprises two main parts-the installation of the application and the Business Process Monitor configuration wizard.
+The application installation runs in console mode (text format) only.
+The Business Process Monitor configuration wizard can run in either console mode or UI mode.
+If the DISPLAY environment variable is properly configured on the Business Process Monitor host machine and the machine from which you are installing is running an X-server (for example, a UNIX machine console), the Business Process Monitor configuration wizard runs in UI mode, otherwise it runs in console mode (the recommended mode for installation).

-If you want to run the installation in UI mode, make sure that the DISPLAY environment variable is properly configured on the Business Process Monitor host machine, and that the machine from which you are installing is running an X-server (for example, a UNIX machine console).
 Note the following before installing:

 - > You must be a root user to install Business Process Monitor. - ➤ When installing on a Solaris platform, if you are installing via Exceed, it is recommended that you use console mode.
-Installation with Exceed in UI mode may slow the pace of the installation, and may adversely affect the appearance and functionality of the GUI. - ➤ If you are using MS-DOS Telnet or any kind of serial console connection, you must install in console mode.
+Installation with Exceed in UI mode may slow the pace of the installation, and may adversely affect the appearance and functionality of the GUI. - If you are using MS-DOS Telnet or any kind of serial console connection, you must install in console mode. - The default installation directory for the application is /opt/HP/HP\BusinessProcessMonitor.
+If you want to install the application on another directory, create a symbolic link from /opt/HP/HP\BusinessProcessMonitor to the alternative directory.
+The application files require a minimum of 500 MB free disk space. - ➤ The Business Process Monitor configuration wizard gives you the option of selecting the location of the workspace directory, although it is recommended that you accept the default option.
+If you install the workspace directory on a different folder, you require a minimum of 1 GB of free disk space.
+(The required amount of free disk space varies according to the scale of the implementation.)